jimmontour/jimmontour/README.md

 <br>

 ### About Me
-- 🔭 I’m currently working on: Making a custom Todo list app that works with my crazy system.
+- 🔭 I’m currently working on: making a custom Todo list app that works with my crazy system.
 - 🌱 I’m currently learning: NestJS
 - 🤔 What I want to learn next: Advanced GraphQL
 - 📫 How to reach me: jimmontour@gmail.com